kbastien/shortener/README.md

 shortener
 =========

-URL Shortener using Sinatra and Ruby
+URL Shortener using Sinatra and Redis